 One of the exciting developments in the world of digital art NFTs is an explosion of collectable projects focused heavily on raising funds for a range of charities and positive causes.
 Far from offering a small one-off donation, many of the projects are extremely generous, offering large shares of their sales and royalty prices to chosen charities, or allowing the community around an NFT art collection to choose which charities funds can be donated to.

 Unsurprisingly a number of charities have also created their own NFTs to raise funds, and as most of these charities don’t generate art, their NFTs have taken on some interesting forms.
-Ocean conservation group Beneath the Waves auctions NFTs connected to shark tags, which track individual sharks for scientific research, and rewilding organisation Rewilder.xyz offers NFTs tied to micro-plots of land, enabling them to be reforested; both have created a new income stream, though it is really just a modernisation of existing donation programs.
+Ocean conservation group Beneath the Waves auctions NFTs connected to shark tags, which track individual sharks for scientific research, and rewilding organisation Rewilder.xyz offers NFTs tied to micro-plots of land, enabling them to be reforested.
+Both of these have created a new income stream, though it is really just a modernisation of existing donation programs.

 The NFT art projects designed to support charity long term

-NFTs are often best left to those with experience of, and a passion for, NFTs, and some of the most exciting and interesting approaches have been the start-up of entire projects, collections, and metaverses with charitable giving built into their architecture.
-NFTs can go far beyond simply connecting a digital file to the blockchain for sale, they can also tie a range of other features into the package; most NFTs include an automatic royalty system which ensures any future sales of a piece will always return a royalty back to the original artist, and equally, it’s very easy to incorporate mechanisms such as automated donations.
+NFTs are often best left to those with experience of, and a passion for, NFTs.
+Some of the most exciting and interesting approaches have been the start-up of entire projects, collections, art shops, and metaverses with charitable giving built into their architecture.
+NFTs can go far beyond connecting a digital file to the blockchain for sale, they can also tie a range of other features into the package.
+Most NFTs include an automatic royalty system which ensures future sales of a piece always return a royalty to the original artist, and it’s easy to incorporate mechanisms such as automated donations.

-Generative digital art collections are an increasingly popular variation of NFTs, where a buyer pays for an artwork to be randomly generated from parameters laid down by an artist, and minted as an NFT.
-The Artblocks platform has done a great deal to promote this approach to art, and many of the artists using the platform have chosen to build in charity donations.
+Generative digital art collections are an increasingly popular variation, where a buyer pays for an artwork to be randomly generated and minted as an NFT.
+The Artblocks platform has done a great deal to promote this approach, also encouraging artists using the platform have chosen to build in charity donations.
 One artist, who has chosen to remain anonymous, promised a 25% donation from his collection which raised over $3.5 million for Médecins Sans Frontières, and many other projects have promised percentages of minting fees and royalties, ensuring long term support for their charity of choice.
 In just one month at the end of 2021 the community raised over $23 million for charities.

 NFTs are proving a unique tool to raise charitable funds